marcduiker/azure-functions-university/lessons/table.md

    > 2. Type the name of the package (e.g. `Microsoft.Azure.WebJobs.Extensions.Storage`).
    > 3. Select the most recent (non-preview) version of the package.

-3. We'll be working with a `PlayerEntity` type, similar to `Player` type used in the Blob and Queue lessons.
-However that exact same class can't be used here since we need to use the `PartitionKey` and `RowKey` properties the table requires.
+3. We'll be working with a `PlayerEntity` type, similar to the `Player` type used in the Blob and Queue lessons.
+However, that exact same class can't be used here since we need to use the `PartitionKey` and `RowKey` properties Table Storage requires.
     1. Create a new file to the project, called `PlayerEntity.cs`.
     2. Copy/paste [this content](../src/AzureFunctions.Table/Models/PlayerEntity.cs) into it.

         > 🔎 **Observation** - Look at the `PlayerEntity` class.
 Notice that it inherits from `TableEntity`.
-This is a built-in type.
+This type comes from the `Microsoft.Azure.Cosmos.Table` NuGet package.
 Entities require a default, public parameterless, constructor (for proper (de)serialization).
-If you don't provide one you'll get errors such as `Table entity types must provide a default constructor.`.
+If you don't provide one you'll get errors such as; `Table entity types must provide a default constructor.`.
 In addition to the default constructor there is a constructor which sets all properties including the `PartitionKey` and `RowKey` based on the region and ID of the player.
 The keys are passed to the base class, the `TableEntity`.
-Finally note that there is a `SetKeys()` method.
-This method will be used in the functions in order to set the `PartitionKey` and `RowKey` since we're not constructing a new `PlayerEntity` using the constructor, but updating an incomplete entity, which we receive from the HTTP request body.
+Finally, note that there is a `SetKeys()` method.
+This method will be used in the functions we'll write in this lesson, in order to set the `PartitionKey` and `RowKey`.
+We're not constructing a new `PlayerEntity` using the constructor, but updating an incomplete entity, which we'll receive from the HTTP request body.

 4. Now update the function method HttpTrigger argument so it looks like this: